Boron on Mars

-Structure of RNA
+Curiosity investigations

 Initial measurements reveal that the Gale Crater veins have between 10–100 ppm Boron.
-One possible explanation for borates in veins is that Gale Lake evaporated, depositing evaporates, including borates.
+One possible explanation for borates in veins is that Gale Lake evaporated, depositing evaporites, including borates.
 Later, Gale Crater was partially buried, and then it turned to rock.
 Cracks developed in the rock and water flowed through the deposits, partially dissolving them.
 This mineral-rich solution moved through the fractures, and produced veins made up of borates and sulfates as veins.